aws-samples/bioimage-search/README.md

 NOTES:

 * Because this project involves long-running shell processes, it is recommended to, when creating the Cloud9 environment, use an “always on” or long timeout setting.
+* It is also recommended to go to Cloud9 Preferences and disable temporary credentions, and then use 'aws configure' to add IAM user credentials for use with the cli.

 During setup, there is not an option to increase the disk size.
 This instance type should be a minimum of “t3.medium”, but it might be necessary to increase memory and therefore switch to a different instance type such as “t3.large”.
 This can be done at any time using these directions: https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html